Independent forex education Free professional tools Unbiased broker reviews

 Frequently Asked Questions

-XM often fits beginners better due to the $5 minimum deposit, straightforward no-commission standard accounts, and extensive education—plus a $30 no-deposit bonus where eligible.
+XM often fits beginners better due to the $5 minimum deposit, straightforward no-commission standard accounts, and extensive education—plus a welcome deposit bonus where eligible.
 Tickmill can still work, but the $100 minimum and Pro-style pricing require clearer cost awareness from day one.

 Tickmill is frequently chosen by scalpers seeking 0.0-pip-style raw spreads and a defined commission model.
 XM can still execute short-term trades well, but compare your all-in cost (spread + commission + swaps) on your lot size and session.